 At Casa Azul, Frida’s bedroom and studio were connected via a hallway that opens onto the garden.
 Toward the end of her life, Frida asked to have her bed moved into the hallway so that she could look out over her garden.
 Take a virtual tour of Frida’s Casa Azul gardens here.
 They are stunning.

-P.S.: The Salvador Dalí Museum in St. Petersburg, Florida, planted a green space in tribute to Kahlo’s as part of the current exhibition, Frida Kahlo at the Dalí, which runs through April 17.
+P.S.: The Salvador Dalí Museum in St. Petersburg, Florida, planted a green space in tribute to Kahlo’s as part of the exhibition, Frida Kahlo at the Dalí.

 And if you haven’t had a chance, visit our Journal for a series of posts about Frida, including: